Skip to content Skip to left sidebar Skip to footer

 The parish includes Cavenham Heath Nature Reserve, a Site of Special Scientific Interest (SSSI) with a sand and gravel quarry close to it and is the location of the Black Ditches, an Anglo-Saxon boundary ditch which is believed to be the most easterly of a series of early Anglo-Saxon defensive earthworks built across the Icknield Way.
 Part of this also forms an SSSI to the south-east of the village.

-St Andrews church is at the South end of the village. while the parish boundary extends somewhat further south from the preserved original Roman bridge over a tributary to the River Lark, to the pumping station at the foot of Risby Hill.
+St Andrews Church is at the South end of the village. while the parish boundary extends somewhat further south from the preserved original Roman bridge over a tributary to the River Lark, to the pumping station at the foot of Risby Hill.

 Cavenham Village Green was created as a community project in 2006.
 The area holds a number of facilities including a play park, BBQ and seating area, sports equipment and pathways.